Nursing at Methodist North

 - Structures support the voice of our profession.
 We define, promote and evaluate our practice through the voice of the nurse.

-- There are three levels within our shared governance structure: Unit-Based Clinical Practice Councils, Support Councils, and Coordinating Councils
+- There are three levels within our shared governance structure: Unit-Based Clinical Practice Councils, Support Councils, and Coordinating Councils.

 Professionalism